World tour of Ulysses S. Grant: Burma, Singapore, Siam and Cochinchina

 After India, Grant toured Burma and Singapore.
 After that, Grant traveled to Siam (Thailand) and met King Chulalongkorn of Siam at the Anantasamakhom Throne Hall (Old One) in the Grand Palace.
 Grant described him as a swift, energetic, and profoundly intelligent man, and Grant rested in Siam for a week and continued his journey to Cochinchina (Vietnam).

 China

 Grant arrived in Canton on the USS Ashuelot on May 5, where he was greeted by an estimated crowd of 200,000.
 He stayed in Macao on May 9, where the Portuguese governor Carlos Eugénio Correia da Silva refused to receive him.
 He traveled on to Hong Kong, Swatow, Amoy, Shanghai, and Tientsin, arriving in Peking on June 3.

 Grant criticized the autocratic attitude of Westerners living in China toward the Chinese, comparing it to that of former slave owners toward freedmen striving for independence.
-He declined to ask for an interview with the Guangxu Emperor, but did speak with the head of government, Prince Gong, and Li Hongzhang, a leading general.
+He declined to ask for an interview with the 7-year old Guangxu Emperor, but did speak with the head of government, Prince Gong, and Li Hongzhang, a leading general.
 They discussed China's dispute with Japan over the Ryukyu Islands, and Grant agreed to serve as a mediator saying "any course short of national humiliation or national destruction is better than war.".